trigvi/telegrammo/README.md

 # Telegram user interactions with our sub-bots

-Supported interactions by our API are two: subscribing and unsubscribing to a sub-bot.
+Our sub-bots support two actions: subscribing and unsubscribing to a sub-bot.

 Typically, a user on the Telegram app should: